Royals vs. Athletics Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has recorded a base hit in four games in a row.
-During his last five outings he is hitting .381 with four doubles, a home run, four walks and seven RBI.
+- Pasquantino hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .429 with four doubles, a home run, two walks and eight RBI.

 Pasquantino Recent Games